 - Sharei Chesed All are welcome to our house of worship.
 Because of security, admission passes are required to enter our building during the High Holy Days.
 If you are planning to attend our services, please call our office at (763) 545-8800 to request a pass and we will mail it to you.
 We conduct Conservative-style services, with readings in Hebrew and English.
 Russian siddurim are also available.
 Please plan to stay for the Kiddush lunch following Rosh Hashanah services and the Break the Fast dinner at the end of Yom Kippur.

 - Temple of Aaron in the Twin Cities.
 Shanah Tovah!
 You are always welcome at Temple of Aaron!
-This year, we’ll be entering the spirit of the holidays and focusing on the theme “Our Holy Playground” with an emphasis on the importance of finding Judaism everywhere and through one’s own personal lens.
-We will end Rosh Hashanah Day 1 with a very special musical guest not to be missed.
+This year, we’ll be entering the spirit of the holidays and focusing on the theme “Moments” with an emphasis on the importance of creating and finding Judaism whenever and wherever.
+We will end Rosh Hashanah Day 2 with a reflection of the tragedy of September 11th with our very special musical UMN’s Chai Notes.
 If you’re looking for something different or if you prefer to stick with the traditional, this year we’re offering three different Musaf services for Day 2 of Rosh Hashanah, one with traditional liturgy, one focusing on music and melody, while a third will offer a chance for learning and reflection.
 On Yom Kippur, our services last until 12:30 p.m. and we pick up with a variety of classes throughout the day.
-We come back together at 5:30 p.m. for Mincha and Neilah.
+We come back together at 5:45 p.m. for Mincha and Neilah.
 We have packed young family services on Rosh Hashanah Day 1 and Yom Kippur which is a great opportunity to meet new families and get to know our clergy.
-We issue free tickets to all college students and newcomers who call in advance.
-If you are interested in joining us please contact our Executive Director Ken Agranoff ([email protected] or651-698-8874, ext 106) to explore tickets and service options.
-For more info, check out: www.templeofaaron.org.
+We issue free tickets to all newcomers who call in advance.
+If you are interested in joining us please contact our Executive Director Ken Agranoff ([email protected] or 651-698-8874, ext 106) to explore tickets and service options.
+For more info, check out: templeofaaron.org.

 - Minneapolis Chabad in Minnetonka.
 The first night of Rosh Hashanah we are having a Holiday Dinner at the Chabad House if anyone needs a place, we’d be happy to have them.
 All are welcome at Chabad of Minneapolis’ services.
 Our Services are warm, user friendly and personal.
 We’ve designed the Services so that you can actually enjoy!
 Try us – you will not be disappointed.
 Services are free, no membership or affiliation necessary.
 For more information and schedule, call 952-929-9922 or visit www.chabadminneapolis.com.